-The first month of 2020 hasn’t even reached the halfway point, but you’ve already given up on your New Year’s resolution to stay sober.
+The first month of a new year hasn’t even reached the halfway point, but you’ve already given up on your New Year’s resolution to stay sober.

 You had every intention of putting down alcohol and drugs for the new year, and you may have even enjoyed a few days of success.
 Now, however, you feel defeated.
 Hopeless.
 Helpless.
 Like a failure, even.
 What, you may be wondering, is the point of even trying?
 How will your life ever get better if you can’t make a commitment to change and stick to it?